• Skip to primary navigation

 Yes!
 Using the food processor is the easiest method.
 But you can use a potato masher or even a fork if you don't mind some elbow grease and a slightly lumpier consistency.

-How do you thicken mashed butternut squash?
+How do you thicken this mash?

 Serving Suggestions